CJCascalheira/cjcascalheira/content/publication/cascalheira-certain-2021/index.md

 ---

 {{% callout note %}}
-Click the _Cite_ button download a bibtex for importing into a reference management system.
+Click the _Cite_ button to download a bibtex for importing into a reference management system.
 {{% /callout %}}